gitlabhq/gitlabhq/doc/api/tags.md

 - `tag_name` (required) - The name of a tag
 - `ref` (required) - Create tag using commit SHA, another tag name, or branch name.
 - `message` (optional) - Creates annotated tag.
+- `release_description` (optional) - Add release notes to the git tag and store it in the GitLab database.

 ```json
 {